In this article you will find:

 The easiest way to feed your dog fresh apples is to simply slice them up and offer them to your dog whole.
 You can also chop the apples and mix them into your dog’s food – the same goes with unsweetened applesauce.

-To give your dog a tasty and refreshing summertime treat, try chilling the apple slices before feeding them to your dog.
+To give your dog a tasty and refreshing summertime treat, try chilling the apple slices.
 Though apples are healthy for your dog, he could develop a stomachache or diarrhea if you feed him too many apples – this is largely due to the fiber content of the apples.

 Applesauce is cooked which means that the fiber has broken down a little bit, so your dog is unlikely to experience digestive issues from eating applesauce.